Getting ready for life in Alaska

-For a long-distance move to Alaska, there are basically three options: full-service movers, a rental truck or a self-moving service.
-The easiest way to move to Alaska is typically a self-moving service like U-Pack®, since it combines the convenience of a full-service mover with the affordability of a rental truck.
+For a long-distance move to Alaska, there are three options: full-service movers, a rental truck or a self-moving service.
+The smartest way to move to Alaska is with a self-moving service like U-Pack® since it combines the convenience of a full-service mover with the affordability of a rental truck.

 Read more about shipping household goods to Alaska.

 Can my pet move with me?

 Yes!
 You can’t put your pet in the U-Pack equipment, but you can take them with you.
 To enter Alaska with a pet, you should have their current health certificate and a current rabies vaccination if the pet is three months or older.

 Can I bring my motorcycle or snowmobile?

 U-Pack can easily ship motorcycles, snowmobiles and other ATVs to Alaska.
-This type of equipment can be placed into a trailer, ReloCube or ocean container, as long as you drain the fluids before moving.
+You can place this type of equipment into a trailer, ReloCube or ocean container, as long as the fluids are drained before moving.

-Moving rates are based on a number of factors (where you’re moving to/from, how much you’re moving, when you’re moving), and prices will vary because of this.
-The best way to determine how much the move will cost is to get a moving quote from each service type you’re considering.
+Moving rates are based on several factors — such as where you’re moving to and from, how much you’re moving and when you’re moving — so prices will vary.
+The best way to determine how much an Alaskan move will cost is to get a moving quote from each service type you’re considering.
 It’s easy to get U-Pack quotes online or over the phone to compare.
-When checking prices for different services, remember to add all fees (fuel, taxes, etc.) to get the final price if they aren’t included.
+When checking prices for different services, remember to add all fees (fuel, taxes, etc.) to get the final price, if they aren’t included.

 What is the cheapest way to move to Alaska?

 Is it true that I can get paid to move there?

 Unfortunately, it’s not true.
-However, you can get paid to live there.
-All you have to do is establish residency and apply for the Permanent Fund Dividend (PFD).
+But you can get paid to live there — after establishing residency and applying for the Permanent Fund Dividend (PFD).
 Read more about the Alaska PFD.